airflow-helm/charts/charts/airflow/README.md

 </details>

-### How to install pip dependencies?
+### How to install extra pip packages?
 <details>
 <summary>Show More</summary>
 <hr>

+<h3>Option 1 - use init-containers</h3>

+> 🛑️️️ seriously consider the implications of having each Pod run `pip install` before using this feature in production

-You can use the `airflow.extraPipPackages` value to install pip packages on all scheduler/web/worker/flower Pods.
+You can use the `airflow.extraPipPackages` value to install pip packages on all Pods, you can also use the more specific `scheduler.extraPipPackages`, `web.extraPipPackages`, `worker.extraPipPackages` and `flower.extraPipPackages`.

-You can also use the more specific `scheduler.extraPipPackages`, `web.extraPipPackages`, `worker.extraPipPackages` and `flower.extraPipPackages`, (which will take precedence over `airflow.extraPipPackages`, as they are listed at the end of the `pip install ...` command).
+Packages defined with the more specific values will take precedence over `airflow.extraPipPackages`, as they are listed at the end of the `pip install ...` command, and pip takes the package version which is __defined last__.

 For example, installing the `airflow-exporter` package on all scheduler/web/worker/flower Pods:
 ```yaml